-Scores for the 2022 ILEARN fluctuated from the previous year of the test in all subcategories.
-The category with the best improvement was the Free/Reduced Lunch students, which saw more students pass the assessment than in 2021.
-Student subgroups showed similar growth on the ILEARN assessment, but not all subgroups scored better than on the assessment in 2021.
-There was an increase in Free/Reduced Lunch students in both 7th and 8th grade Math.
-There was an increase in 7th grade Special Education in both Math and English Language Arts.
-There was an increase in both Math and English Language Arts for 8th grade males.
-Overall, the 7th grade ILEARN scores for English and Math decreased, while the overall 8th grade ILEARN scores for Math and English increased.
-Although some of the subgroups tracked by Western Boone did perform better than prior years, they still performed worse than their counterparts.
-The ILEARN Special Education subgroup that struggled the most was 8th Grade, with only 4% passing Math ILEARN and 17% passing ELA ILEARN.
-7th Grade Special Education students had 13% pass Math ILEARN and 22% pass ELA ILEARN.
+Scores for the 2023 ILEARN continued to fluctuate from the previous year of the test in all subcategories.
+The category with the best improvement was the Free/Reduced Lunch students, which continues to trend upwards, especially in 8th grade.
+Student subgroups showed similar growth on the ILEARN assessment, but not all subgroups scored better than on the assessment in 2022.
+There continues to be an increase in

+Free/Reduced Lunch students in both 7th and 8th grade Math.
+There was an increase in 7th grade Special Education in Math, and an increase in 8th grade Special Education in English Language Arts.
+There was an increase in Math for 8th grade males, and an increase overall of female student performance on both parts of the ILEARN in 7th grade.
+Overall, the 7th grade ILEARN scores for English and Math increased, while the overall 8th grade ILEARN scores for Math and English decreased or stayed relatively the same.
+Although some of the subgroups tracked by Western Boone did perform better than prior years, they still performed worse than their peers.
+The ILEARN Special Education subgroup that struggled the most were those taking both the 7th and the 8th grade ELA ILEARN.

-Scores for the SAT for 2022, according to the Indiana Department of Education, should be presented as a new Indiana baseline.
+Scores for the SAT beginning in 2022, according to the Indiana Department of Education, should be presented as a new Indiana baseline.
 This is due to the differences in sample size, and therefore should not be compared to SAT data from previous years.
 For SAT, cut scores released by the state are as follows:

 - Mathematics

 - o Below College-Ready: 200-450

 - o Approaching College-Ready: 460-520

 - o At College-Ready: 530-800

-- · Evidenced-Based Reading and Writing
+- Evidenced-Based Reading and Writing

 - o Below College-Ready: 200-440

 - o Approaching College-Ready: 450-470

 - o At College-Ready: 480-800

-Scores for the Spring SAT for 2022 at Western Boone Jr. Sr. High School stated that 52% of students scored above the state average total score.
-57% of students that took the SAT are At-College Ready for Evidence-Based Reading and Writing, while 34% are At-College Ready for Mathematics.
-Again, both averages are above the state averages of 52.48% in EBRW and 32.88% in Math.
+Scores for the Spring SAT for 2023 at Western Boone Jr. Sr. High School stated that 66% of students that took the SAT are At-College Ready for Evidence-Based Reading and Writing, while 37% are At-College Ready for Mathematics.
+Both averages are above the state averages of 50.5% in EBRW and 30.7% in Math.